cyber4paleo/cyber4paleo.github.io/_resources/CommunityResourceList.md

 ### Rolling Deck to Repository

 * <b>Description:</b> The R2R facility maintains a master catalog of field expeditions (oceanographic cruises) for the US academic research fleet, including those that collect seafloor samples for paleo studies.
-Each cruise has a DOI, which is linked to related resources in SESAR and EarthChem, as well as links to ORCID iDs for investigators.
+Each cruise has a DOI, which is linked to related resources in SESAR, IMLGS, and EarthChem, as well as links to ORCID iDs for investigators.
 The entire R2R catalog is published as Linked Data.
 * <b>URL:</b> <a>http://rvdata.us/</a>
 * <b>Related Links:</b> Linked Data graph +SPARQL endpoint (<a>http://data.rvdata.us/</a>)